Crypto-Neutron/atmospheric-glider-sim/README.md

 # atmospheric-glider-sim
 Senior Design Simulation of a glider flight path

-Coding done by (Garrett C., Zach M., and Jordan T.)
+Coding done by (Crypto Neutron., Zach M., and Jordan T.)

 This simulation is to plan out an optimal flight path of a glider that has been deployed from a high altitude weather balloon for reaching a maximum capable height above a waypoint.
 The motivation behind the project is to create a more sustainable and accurate atmospheric profile compared to radiosondes.
 The code uses values from the excel spreadsheet provided to calculate various aircraft characteristics and forces during flight.